History of Longbridge CCC

 Monthly meetings were held at the Rednal Social Club, until this no longer became available, when they were moved to the Dog & Pheasant at Bromsgrove.
 Eventually, meetings took place in the factory and continued to do so until the Longbridge plant closed in 2005.
 They now take place at the Austin Sports and Social Club in Longbridge.
 At the first of these meetings, the membership was set at 5/- (25p) per year.
 Today, the membership fee is £16.00 for the year, with an initial First year joining fee of £18.00 for new members.
 Initially, the club was for Longbridge employees, but eventually, non-employees were eligible to join, but had to be proposed by an employee.
 Before the plant closed, membership had become open with non-employees eligible to propose new members.

-Every year, we hold a “Birthday Rally”, where we celebrate in style, having big celebrations for our Silver Anniversary, 30th and 40th birthday.
-Here’s looking forward to our 50th birthday in 2019.
+Every 10 years, we hold a “Birthday Rally”, where we celebrate in style, having big celebrations for our Golden Anniversary, 30th, 40th and 50th birthday.
+Here’s looking forward to our 60th birthday in 2029.

 Our club has always put on a good selection of rallies and for several years now, foreign holidays to France and Ireland have gone down well with the members.

 Our members enjoy good times together on weekend rallies, Bank Holiday rallies and holiday rallies, so why not come along and join us; you will never make a better decision